To engage your staff in employee volunteering, its crucial that your company culture recognises the value of volunteering.

 Attracting and Retaining Staff

 A visible CSR programme is increasingly important when recruiting – particularly for new grads as the jobs market improves.
-In a NetImpact survey, 83% would sacrifice 15% of salary for a job that has a social or environmental benefit.
+In the MGSM-PRME report, 50.2% would sacrifice 20% of their initial financial benefit for a job that has a social or environmental benefit.

 - Social mobility is becoming increasingly important and talked about.
 Volunteering showcases your industry sector and firm to sections of the community which may otherwise be unreached by recruitment activities.